Skip to main content

 echo $SAUCE_ACCESS_KEY

-If a value is returned for both variables, they are set.
+If you get a value for both variables, they are set.

 1. Run the configure command: